vbartle/Interactive-Lab-Hub/Lab 4/README.md

 The final iteration I considered keeping the frame still, and the vertical orientation, and addressing the wake word problem with Alexa, where maybe a person doesn't want to or cannot speak.
 So maybe the display could instead be embedded into a door.
 Where one knocks on a door as a sort of real-life wake word.
 I thought this idea would be fantastic so I moved on to making the actual door and case.

-The case is made from strips of walnut wood cut on a bandsaw and trimmed on a router.
-The strips were then glued together
+The case is made from strips of walnut wood cut on a bandsaw that were then glued together with the magical glue gun mailed to us, and then trimmed on a router.
+So the main problem with all of this was 1) I have no idea how woodworking works, and 2) I don't have much experience working with small pieces of wood.
+Two project specific problems that arose were: 1) the case/framing broke several times, as shown in the video and 2) the monitor overheated in the case design I made, also shown in the video.

-Problems: Brittle wood for a small picture frame broke.
-Screen overheated.
-Chromium blacklists WebGL.
-RPi OS didn't have emojis.
-Model loads very slowly.
-Mic noise impacts model performance.
-Case broke overnight.
+From a technical standpoint this is less complex than my last labs, everything runs on the web editor of p5.js: editor.p5js.org, a real miracle out of NYU, with the support of TheCodingTrain by Daniel Shiffman, and Google/NYU's TeachableMachine.
+There is a nontrivial aspect of actually getting this to run on Chromium on the pi, and it definitely is at the edge of the Pi's ability.
+One minor problem: supporting emoji's which was resolved with this post: https://raspberrypi.stackexchange.com/questions/104181/colored-emojis-in-chromium.
+And to get WebGL to work I ran chromium --enable-webgl --ignore-gpu-blacklist.

+The last important note was having the microphone work accurately -- the mic that came with the kit has a lot of noise, and I found more success with my usual mic which also just connected over USB.
+It is interesting that the model results did not transfer between mics: if I made the model on one mic, it would not perform as well if run on the other mic.

 **Final video:**
 [![](https://github.com/vbartle/Interactive-Lab-Hub/blob/Spring2021/Lab%204/pre.png)](https://drive.google.com/file/d/1MGOn1q9r1fo0QlbezuGJtMP_xpUEFjhd/view?usp=sharing)

-Would have liked to:
+**Would have liked to:**
-Merged with progress in Lab 3 where navigating YouTube over voice was feasible.
+1. Merged with progress in Lab 3 where navigating YouTube over voice was feasible.
-Included hand pose detection for navigation.
+2. Included hand pose detection for navigation.
 E.g. pinch = volume down, thumb & index apart = volume up.